jaimegc/Covid19Tracker/README.md

 ## Introduction

 Covid19 Tracker is a sample Android application focused on displaying statistics using graphs.
 From a technical point of view, it has an <b>Offline-First</b> approach and uses the <b>Single Source of Truth Principle</b> ([SSOT](https://developer.android.com/jetpack/docs/guide#truth)).
-Also, it has been built to play with a huge database and Flow streams trying to find the best performance.
+Also, it has been built to play with a huge database and <b>Flow </b> streams trying to find the best performance.
 Although some technical decisions have only been taken to practice some new Android concepts for me.

+## Technical summary

+- [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/): A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
+  - [zip](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/zip.html): Zips values from the current flow (this) with other flow using provided transform function applied to each pair of values.
+The resulting flow completes as soon as one of the flows completes and cancel is called on the remaining flow.
+  - [combine](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/combine.html): Returns a Flow whose values are generated with transform function by combining the most recently emitted values by each flow.
+  - [flatMapMerge](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/flat-map-merge.html): Transforms elements emitted by the original flow by applying transform, that returns another flow, and then merging and flattening these flows.
+This operator calls transform sequentially and then merges the resulting flows with a concurrency limit on the number of concurrently collected flows.
+- [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
+  - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata): Data objects that notify views when the underlying database changes.
+  - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel): Stores UI-related data that isn't destroyed on UI changes.
+  - [ViewBinding](https://developer.android.com/topic/libraries/view-binding): Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
+  - [QueueLiveData](https://stackoverflow.com/questions/56097647/can-we-use-livedata-without-loosing-any-value): This custom LiveData will deliver values even when they are posted very quickly one after another.
+It solves the issue of losing values when several new ones are posted very quickly.
+  - [Room](https://developer.android.com/topic/libraries/architecture/room): The library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
+    - [DatabaseView](https://developer.android.com/training/data-storage/room/creating-views): This annotation allows you to encapsulate a query into a class.
+Room refers to these query-backed classes as views, and they behave the same as simple data objects when used in a DAO.
+- [Koin](https://start.insert-koin.io/) - Dependency Injection Framework (Kotlin)
+- [Moshi](https://github.com/square/moshi) - A modern JSON library for Kotlin and Java.
+- [Moshi Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/moshi) - A Converter which uses Moshi for serialization to and from JSON.
+- [Detekt](https://github.com/detekt/detekt): A static code analysis tool for the Kotlin programming language.
+It operates on the abstract syntax tree provided by the Kotlin compiler.
+- [Remal check dependency update](https://plugins.gradle.org/plugin/name.remal.check-dependency-updates): Plugin that provides task for discovering dependency updates.
+- [Kotlin Gradle DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html): Gradle’s Kotlin DSL provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist, refactoring, documentation, and more.

 ## Screens